 “A deep sense of love and belonging is an irresistible need of all people.
 We are biologically, cognitively, physically, and spiritually wired to love, to be loved, and to belong.
 When those needs are not met, we don’t function as we were meant to.
 We break.
 We fall apart.
 We numb.
 We ache.
 We hurt others.
 We get sick.”

 Social media has become a huge part of how we interact on a daily basis.
-While this has allowed us to stay connected and form new relationships with people we would otherwise have never met all around the globe, it has also brought with it a cost.
+While this has enabled us to stay connected and form new relationships with people we would otherwise have never met all around the globe, it has come at a cost.
 We spend less and less time face-to-face with friends, family, and loved ones.
 Less time building and strengthening relationships which are truly important to us.
-What’s more, the younger generations are not learning and practicing key skills needed to communicate and socialise effectively with others on a face-to-face level.
-On top of that, we compare ourselves to other people’s “personas” they portray on the internet, which often aren’t true perceptions of their real life at all, but illusions.
+We’re seeing younger generations missing out on learning and practicing key skills needed to communicate and socialise effectively with others on a face-to-face level.
+On top of that, we compare ourselves to other people’s “personas” that they portray on the internet, which often aren’t true perceptions of their real life at all, but illusions.

-So, rather than looking to social media as a way of forming communities and relationships around you, look to meeting up with friends in person and going on a coffee date, having dinner together as a family, or setting time aside each week or month to catch up with those close to you.
+So, rather than looking to social media as a way of forming communities and relationships around you, look to meeting up with friends in person and going on coffee dates, having dinner together as a family, or setting time aside each week or month to catch up with those close to you.
 This is how you will form true, supportive and fulfilling relationships in your life.

 What are some of the things you do to build authentic relationships in your life?
-Share them below!
-It’s a great way to share ideas.
+Share in the comments below.